ppengtang/oicr/README.md

 **The codes to train and eval our original OICR using PyTorch as backend is available [here](https://github.com/vadimkantorov/caffemodel2pytorch/blob/master/README.md).
 Thanks [Vadim](http://vadimkantorov.com/)!**

+**We provide [a small trick](https://github.com/ppengtang/oicr/tree/pcl#a-small-trick) that can improve the result of a single VGG16 model to 47.2% mAP on PASCAL VOC 2007!**

 **The [original implementation](https://github.com/ppengtang/oicr/tree/pcl) is based on the caffe which only supports single-gpu training for python.**

 ### Introduction